Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 How to check the syntax of code without executing it.

-A tool which detects or removes semantically insignificant variation in the source code.
+How to detect or remove semantically insignificant variation in the source code.

 run debugger